A History of Nomadic Behavior

 A History of Nomadic Behavior is the sixth studio album by American sludge metal band Eyehategod.
 It was released on March 12, 2021, by Century Media.
+It was the first album to feature drummer Aaron Hill after Joey LaCaze's death.

 Background

 The album was recorded at HighTower Records and Hypercube Studios, with producers Sanford Parker and James Whitten.

 Release

 On November 17, 2020, the band revealed they were releasing their sixth studio album after seven years.
 Vocalist Mike IX Williams said of the album: "During this recording, I thought a lot about how stupid humanity has become and how America is now completely divided with these people who don't believe in science and blindly follow liars and nonsensical ideologies.
 Some of those feelings may have found their way into these songs, but it is mostly subliminal."

 Singles

 Eyehategod released their first single "High Risk Trigger" on December 4, 2020.
 The single has been described with "high level distorted guitar nastiness while singer Mike IX Williams belts furiously."
 Revolver said the single was an "apocalyptic rager instilled with the anxiety and insurgency of our times."

 The second single "Fake What's Yours" was released on January 15, 2021.
 Williams said of the single: "it's a pure uncut chunk of anti-authoritarian preach-speak set to a condescending guitar riff that could only be born from the dirty streets of New Orleans."

 On February 19, 2021, the third single "Circle of Nerves" was released.
 Mike Williams said of the single: "Circle Of Nerves is the last single before the release of our new album, A History Of Nomadic Behavior.
 This track is a prime example of the lowest form of abstract crossover trash to crawl out of the methadone clinic basement."